mzedeler/dsh/README.md

 ## What it does

-Docker shell (dsh) launches a bash shell inside a container, and will bring any docker configuration along, making it possible to control docker from inside dsh.
+Docker shell (dsh) is a bash shell inside a container, and will bring any docker configuration along, making it possible to control docker from inside dsh.